10 Questions All Beginning Dancers Ask

 She has cataloged the most often heard questions from thousands of student/parent school inquiries over the years.
 She shared her wisdom here, so that every dance student- children to adults- can find the perfect school and have a wonderful, rewarding learning experience.

-Seattle's Greenwood and Magnolia neighborhoods and in Shoreline, WA
+Seattle's Greenwood, Wedgwood, & Magnolia neighborhoods and in Shoreline, WA